richselby7878/xm-labs-user-admin-workflow/README.md

   <img src="/media/activity_stream.png" width="750">
 </kbd>

 You can also see the same logs via Flow Designer.
-Navigate to the Flows tab, Deacticate Users flow, click the Activity button, click the lomg Name, then click the Log tab.
+Navigate to the Flows tab, Deacticate Users flow, click the Activity button, click the long Name, then click the Log tab.

 <kbd>
   <img src="/media/flow_logs.png" width="750">
 </kbd>